logzly. Chocolate Pots

 Read this article in clean Markdown format for LLMs and AI context.

 Ever walked into a restaurant, saw that tiny chocolate cake with a river of sauce spilling out, and thought “I could do that at home”?
 You’re not alone.
 In the past year, molten lava cakes have become the go‑to dessert for everything from birthday brunches to Zoom happy hours.
 The good news?
-You don’t need a fancy kitchen or a sous‑vide machine.
+You don’t need a fancy kitchen or a sous‑vide machine, as our oven‑free journey demonstrates.
 With a few simple tricks you can pull off that glossy, gooey center every single time.
 Let’s dive in, Chocolate Pots style.

 Why the Classic Recipe Often Falls Flat